Layanalsuliman/SynGuard_Simulator/README.md

-# SYNGuard Simulator
+#NOxSYN Simulator

-SYNGuard Simulator is an educational tool designed to demonstrate an enhanced SYN cookie mechanism that resists SYN flooding attacks using a cryptographically secure nonce and HMAC.
+NOxSYN Simulator is an educational tool designed to demonstrate an enhanced SYN cookie mechanism that resists SYN flooding attacks using a cryptographically secure nonce and HMAC.
 The simulator includes a menu-driven interface for starting the server, launching a SYN flood attack, initiating a legitimate TCP handshake, analyzing traffic, and monitoring behavior under denial-of-service conditions.

 ---